mkb79/Audible/docs/source/auth/authorization.rst

 Information
 ===========

-Clients are authorized using OpenID.
-Once a client has successfully authorized to Amazon, they are get an `master` access token and website cookies for further authentication to Audible/Amazon.
+Clients are authorized using OpenID in Authorization Code Flow with PKCE.

-An `master` access token can be used to register a new audible device or to make *restricted* requests to the Audible API.
-The token expires after 60 minutes.
-After expiration you have to authorize again to obtain a new one.
+Once a client has successfully authorized to Amazon, they are get an `authorization code` for device registration to Audible/Amazon.

 .. _authorization: